teliej/printf/README.md

-this is a read me file for the project printf
+this is a readme file for the _printf project this is the end of the line